madetech/security-handbook/learning_paths/threat_modelling.md

 Threat modelling is part of the design phase, so it should ideally be done before any code is written (early and often).

+## Threat modelling process

+### Scope -> determine what is the scope of the threat model (whole feature, subsystem etc)

+### Draw -> draw a simple diagram with team of whatever it is that is being threat model.

+### Analyse -> analyse the individual threats.

+### Mitigation -> how to make the threats go away.

+### Document -> write down what was discussed and found out during process.

+#### Remember
+> Threat modelling is not an exact science; different people will come up with different potential threats.
+>
+> Threat model will never be complete; no such thing as perfect model but the process should help to expand thinking around what potential threats might be.
+>
+> Iterative process, rinse, and repeat.
+>
+> Reviewed at proper interval (the interval is determined by the team)

+## Tools

+**Note:** the following list is not exhaustive and just provides examples of what could be used to threat model.
+- Whiteboarding
+- MS TM Tool
+- Irius risk

+Four questions approach to threat model (see also - [Threat Modelling Manfesto](https://www.threatmodelingmanifesto.org/))

+·      What are we building? (scope/draw)

+·      What can go wrong?
+(Analyse)

+·      What are we going to do about it?
+(Mitigate)

+·      Did we do a good job? (document)

+## Step 1 (Scope and Decomposition)

+## Step 2 (Draw)

+## Step 3 (Analyse Drawings)

+## Step 4 (Mitigate)

+## Step 5 (Document)

 ## Useful Links
 - [Threat Modelling Manifesto](https://www.threatmodelingmanifesto.org/)